Transfer zone

 A transfer zone in geology is an area where deformational strain is transferred from one structural element to another typically from fault to fault in rift systems.
 Therefore, listric faults and monoclinal folds in the hanging wall are typical structures linked by transfer zones; however, complexities do exist.
 The terms interbasin and intrabasin transfer zones have been proposed to delineate the magnitude of the transfer zone.
 Transfer zones can be described according to the fault dip directions; synthetic or conjugate and according to their deformation style; convergent or divergent.
 Transfer zones can be farther identified by its maturity or (fault propagation evolution); whether the major fault relationship is approaching, overlapping, collateral or collinear.
-Since transfer zones are normally found in extensional settings many studies have been done within the East African rift system and the Gulf of Suez rift system.
+Since transfer zones are normally found in extensional settings many studies have been done within the East African Rift system and the Gulf of Suez rift system.
 Transfer zones have also played a role in hydrocarbon exploration and extraction within the Albertine graben.

 Interbasin transfer zones

-Interbasin transfer zones are often deal with major boundary rifts.
-Interbasin transfer zones could be interbasin ridges, broad faulted highs, or major relay ramps; all which have a large influence on the rift system..
+Interbasin transfer zones often deal with major boundary rifts.
+Interbasin transfer zones could be interbasin ridges, broad faulted highs, or major relay ramps, all which have a large influence on the rift system.